 ‘Democracy’ was forced on the powers that be, by the need for ever increasing numbers of workers to run factories and produce goods.
 Agricultural workers existed at a subsistence level, so could be held down by landowners who controlled the supply of basic energy (food)..
 Factory and mine workers became one step removed from the food control supply chain.
 They bought food (energy) that was produced by someone else.
 Pre-industrial farmworkers didn’t enjoy that privelege.
 That is the hallmark of all ‘developed’ nations.
 The removal of workers from food production.

 Serfdom and factories didn’t work together (though the very early industrialists tried it).
 Instead the workers demanded a say in the way their country was run.
 Without workers, factories/mines would close and the industrial treadmill would cease to run.
 So they grudgingly got the vote.
 Even women–eventually.

 Is it not likely, then, that democracy will collapse first in those places which run out of affordable energy first?
-Because the reality of the impending energy crisis trumps the emissions issue and because the ocean-atmosphere carbon cycle is still so poorly understood, I think Scott Morrison’s handling of COP26 has been brilliant.
+Because the reality of the impending energy crisis trumps the emissions issue and because the ocean-atmosphere carbon cycle is still so poorly understood.
 I am deeply sceptical of the sort of carbon accounting systems which are likely to be used by the big, resource-poor countries to exploit small resource-rich countries like Australia.